tt6746690/Courses/MGY311/lecture/week1.md

 + proteins recognizes hydrogen bonding pattern on mostly the major groove
   + if the pattern is different, then protein could recognize the nucleotide
   + hydrogen bonding pattern is different for each base pair and its orientation
-  + rest structure around the groove also affect protein-DNA interaction
+  + other structure around the groove also affect protein-DNA interaction

 ![grooves](./pics/grooves.jpg)